Clastify logo

 Image

-Oxidation states can show how carbon becomes increasingly oxidised in this sequence:
+Oxidation states show carbon becoming more oxidised in this sequence:

 Hydrogenation lowers unsaturation

 An unsaturated compound is an organic compound with at least one carbon–carbon double or triple bond that can add atoms across the multiple bond.
-Hydrogenation is an addition reaction: hydrogen is added across a multiple bond, so the compound is reduced.
+Hydrogenation is an addition reaction where hydrogen is added across a multiple bond, reducing the compound.

 Alkenes react with hydrogen to form alkanes:

-Alkynes can be reduced to alkenes with one mole of hydrogen:
+Alkynes can be reduced to alkenes using one mole of hydrogen:

 With excess hydrogen, alkynes are reduced further to alkanes: